Dangers of Long-Term Suboxone Treatment

 Ideally, Suboxone is used for the short-term treatment of opiate addiction and dependence, typically during the initial detoxification (detox) phase.
 Use of the medication may continue past detox, but generally for only a short period.
 Determination is made by the patient’s treatment team after a thorough review of how the individual has progressed through detox, whether there are other indications that MAT should continue, and other considerations unique to the patient and his or her diagnosis.

-Once detox has been completed, the patient begins the second phase of treatment.
+Once the suboxone detox has been completed, the patient begins the second phase of treatment.
 That’s because detox alone is not enough to prevent relapse to opiates.
 Ongoing counseling, introduction to support groups and other techniques provide a better foundation for living drug-free.
 Treatment consists of behavioral therapies, social support, and other approaches.
 The goal is to help the person learn how to live a life in recovery from opiates.
 As such, a significant portion of the treatment plan consists of education about addiction and recovery and interaction in healthy lifestyle pursuits.
 Also, beginning in this phase is an introduction to and participation in self-help support groups, a resource available to all persons in recovery and highly recommended for long-term sobriety.

 WHY NOT TAKE SUBOXONE LONG-TERM?